masroorhasan/spotifycli/README.md

 ## Install

-To use `spotifycl` you have to register the application on Spotify's developer platform.
-Sign up or login available [here](!https://beta.developer.spotify.com/dashboard/login).
+To use `spotifycli` you have to register the application on Spotify's developer platform.
+Sign up or login available [here](https://beta.developer.spotify.com/dashboard/login).
 Set the following environment variables with the client Id and secret.

 ```
 export SPOTIFY_ID=xxx